kushaldas/johnnycanencrypt/docs/api.rst

         Enum class to mark the kind of certification one can do on another key.
 Possible values are **SignatureType.GenericCertification**, **SignatureType.PersonaCertification**, **SignatureType.CasualCertification**, **SignatureType.PositiveCertification**.

+.. function:: get_card_touch_policies() -> List[TouchMode]

+        Returns a list of Enum values from TouchMode.
+To be used to determine the touch capabilities of the smartcard.